-UK-based filmmaker and Emmy Award winner Peter Hamblin is working on his movie In Hope of Nothing, which he is shooting exclusively on the LUMIX S1H.
+UK-based filmmaker and Emmy Award winner Peter Hamblin has finalised his latest short movie In Hope of Nothing, which he shot exclusively on the LUMIX S1H.
 This film is inspired by the struggle independent filmmakers face when trying to get their ideas on the big screen.
 As Peter explains, ‘At the core of independent film is the hustle, actually getting the film made, which is both exhausting and satisfying at the same time.
 This is what inspired our film In Hope Of Nothing.

 Peter Hamblin is fascinated by the idea of creating something out of nothing.
 'Taking a thought or a feeling and bringing it to life in a way that entertains and surprises people is something I’ve always enjoyed.
 I’ve always loved the medium of film and its subjective nature.
 This ability to stir emotions and entertain, to keep people on the edge of their seats, guessing where the story is going, is magical.
 Film allows for endless possibilities and provides the opportunity to push the boundaries of storytelling.
 Pushing those boundaries and taking risks is also at the heart of In Hope of Nothing.
 It’s a film about two brothers who tried to make a film three years ago but had their budget pulled by the studio because they couldn’t agree on the characterisation of their leading role, Leonard.
 They are given a second chance, as long as they can agree on who Leonard is.
 This sets the brothers off on a journey of discovery.’